Have you ever stopped to think about carbon monoxide in your home? If you’re like most people, you probably haven’t.

 What to Do if You Suspect Poisoning

 The effects of carbon monoxide on your body can be reversed if caught in time.
-According to Dr. Arthur, seek help as soon as you recognize the symptoms.
+Dr. Bass advises seeking help as soon as you recognize the symptoms.

-“Get to the emergency room as quickly as you can because the longer you are exposed without treatment, the more damage it can do,” she explained.
+“Get to the emergency room as quickly as you can,” she said.
+“The longer you are exposed without treatment, the more damage it can do.”